We Are Voodle

 Founding Voodle Team - energized and ready to make Voodle a reality and bring human connection back to business 🥳

-We are a team of rock stars & super stars with a passion for unleashing the power of short video to bring human connection back and letting you be your authentic self.
-Check out the #helloworld channel in our Voodle Team to learn more about us.
+We are a team of rock stars & super stars with a passion for unleashing the power of asynchronous short video (ASV) to bring human connection back and letting you be your authentic self.

-Transform how diverse teams connect, align, and collaborate
+Transform how next generation teams connect, align, and collaborate

 "Our values provide a guiding light for the decisions we make each day."

 Beverly Vessella, Product

 Be the Protagonist

 We seek and embrace diverse perspectives, backgrounds, and points of view.
 We seek to build systems within our organization that sustain teammates of a variety of backgrounds and to learn and grow from our failures.
 We are better together.
 You won’t always be involved in every decision, but we aim to be transparent about what was decided and why.

 Know what you don’t know: Adam Grant, author of Think Again: The Power of Knowing What You Don’t Know, says it all “Doubt what you know, be curious about what you don’t, and update your views based on new data.”
 We are curious and ask questions and work hard not to make assumptions, whether that’s about people or ideas.
 We know we have blindspots and know we need to lean into those in order to keep growing.

 Diversity, Equity, and Inclusion is everyone’s job: DEI is not a department or a person, it’s all of us and everything we do.
 Be a good ally, Educate yourself*, Understand that bias exists, Work to intervene and be better, Lead with empathy.
 This is a journey, we know that we have work to do.